-I have made several wreaths using the Dollar Tree pumpkin wreath forms.
-I’ve seen several on Pinterest made using yarn.
-I hadn’t tried my hand at that yet, and I could only find the wreaths for sale and no tutorials.
-So I sat down and figured out how to make my own.
-Today I’m going to show you how to make a woven yarn pumpkin wreath!
+Welcome!
+Happy fall y’all!
+If you’ve been around for any length of time, you’ll know that I’ve made several wreaths using the Dollar Tree pumpkin wreath forms.
+I’ve seen several on Pinterest made using chunky yarn, but I couldn’t find any tutorials.
+Only the wreaths for sale.
+So, I sat down and figured out how to make my own.
+Today I’m going to show you how to make a woven chunky yarn pumpkin wreath!

 To make a woven yarn pumpkin wreath you need:

-- jumbo yarn – I used Bernat Blanket Big in rich burgundy from Michael’s.
+- chunky yarn – I used Bernat Blanket Big in rich burgundy from Michael’s.

 - pumpkin wire wreath form – Dollar Tree